-Effective from 1st June 2015, the Corporate Enquiry Team consists of five staff, including a manager, two investigators and two administrative officers.
-These staff are employed by Preston City Council and shared between the three authorities, providing Fylde with full time equivalent (FTE) staff resources of a Manager (0.2), Investigators (0.3) and an Administrative Officer (0.4).
+The Corporate Enquiry Team was established 1st June 2015 and consists of seven staff, including a Manager, one full time Investigator, one part time Investigator, one full time Compliance Officer, one full time Enforcement Officer/Investigator, one Administrative Officer and a part time Apprentice.
+The staff continue to be employed by Preston City Council and resources are shared between the three authorities providing Fylde with full time equivalent (FTE) staff resources of a Manager (0.2), Investigators (0.3) and a Compliance/Administrative Officer (0.4).